tezos/tezos-mirror/docs/developer/testing.rst

 Tezt
 ~~~~

-:ref:`Tezt <tezt>` is a system testing framework for Tezos.
+:doc:`Tezt <tezt>` is a system testing framework for Tezos.
 It is
 intended as a replacement to Flextesa and as an OCaml-based alternative
 to :ref:`Python testing and execution framework
 <pytest_section>`.
 Like the latter, Tezt is also capable of regression
 testing.
 Tezt focuses on tests that run in the CI, although it is also
 used for some manual tests (see the :src:`tezt/manual_tests`
 folder).
-Its main strengths are summarized in its :ref:`section in the
+Its main strengths are summarized in its :doc:`section in the
 Tezos Developer Documentation <tezt>`.
 Conceptually Tezt consists of a
 generic framework for writing tests interacting with external
 processes, and a set of Tezos-specific modules for interacting with